winesapOS/winesapOS/DEVELOPER.md

 - 4 GB RAM
 - Storage
     - Performance or secure image = 28 GiB storage (to fit on a 32 GB flash drive)
-    - Minimal image = 12 GiB storage (to fit on a 16 GB flash drive)
+    - Minimal image = 7 GiB storage (to fit on an 8 GB flash drive)

 #### CLI